philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab04_Portal_App.md

     > You will see an error message that you do not have the permissions to view these records.
 Since portals are designed to allow external users to access Dataverse data, we need to set permissions for access.
 Return to the portal editor, select the list component and go to **Manage table permissions**.
 Choose **New permisson**,  give the permission a name (e.g. Building List),  select the **Building (bc_building)** table and choose **Global Access** as the Access type.
 Set the Privileges to Read, and after clicking **+ Add roles**, select **Anonymous Users**.
 Click **Browse website** to view the page again, and the building list will now be visible in your new page.
 This will give you an idea of the granularity of the security setup in portals.

-5. Note that because the Active Buildings view contains the Created On column, these dates are visible on the portal page.
+5. Browse the website from the Building Directory page.
+Note that because the Active Buildings view contains the Created On column, these dates are visible on the portal page.

+6. You can use the elipses in the **Pages and navigation** section of the properties pane (on the left side) to move and remove pages, and to make them subpages so that they appear on the homepage menu.

 # Exercise \#2: Change the Portal Theme